Kosovo and Serbia to work together on missing persons from 1998-99 war

 The latest meeting between Vucic and Kurti took place shortly after local elections in northern Kosovo that were boycotted by Serbs.
 The boycott raised concerns about the legitimacy of the election results, and the impact on the future relations between Belgrade and Pristina.

 Tensions were also elevated at the end of April when Council of Europe members voted to admit Kosovo.
-Serbia has sought to minimise the number of states that recognise Kosovo’s independence and keep Kosovo out of international organisations.
+Serbia has sought to minimise the number of countries that recognise Kosovo’s independence and keep Kosovo out of international organisations.